 POST OPERATIVE CARE

-- Usually goes home by 3rd or 4th day after surgery.
+- The patient usually goes home by the 3rd or 4th day after surgery.

-- In the first and second day after surgery patient rest in a jack knife position to relieved abdominal wound tension.
+- In the 1st and 2nd day after surgery the patient rests in a jackknife position to relieve abdominal wound tension.

-- Patient may be able to ambulate with support from second to third day onwards.
+- The patient may be able to ambulate with support from 2nd to 3rd day onwards.